kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 #### Develop API module

-An API module will expose business logic as a set of RESTful services.
+The API module will expose the business logic as a set of RESTful services.
 First, add `beans.xml` file to `resources/META-INF` in order to enable CDI.

 ##### Application class